 Isaiah 27:6 “He shall cause them that come of Jacob to take root: Israel shall blossom and bud, and fill the face of the world with fruit.”

 In the future kingdom of the Messiah, restored Israel will rule with Him and fill the earth with the fruit of righteousness and peace.

 Jacob is Israel.
 We have discussed many times that there are two Israels.
 The family of Jacob in the physical is physical Israel.
 Spiritual Israel makes up all believers in Christ.
-The fruit, spoken of here, are souls of men.
+The fruit, spoken of here, refers to the souls of men.
 Christianity has flourished.
-The fruit are plentiful and scattered around the world.
+The fruit is plentiful and scattered around the world.

 Isaiah 27:7 “Hath he smitten him, as he smote those that smote him? [or] is he slain according to the slaughter of them that are slain by him?”

 “Smitten … smote”: God has tempered His dealings with Israel, but not so with those He used to punish Israel.
 His compassion for the other nations has come to an end.